arsenetar/pelican-red/README.md

 Previews
 ---------
-A live preview of the theme can be seen on my blog [rangerTBC](http://rangertbc.net).
+A live preview of the theme can be seen on the blog [rangerTBC](http://rangertbc.net) as well as the gh-pages for pelican-red at [http://rangertbc.net/pelican-red](http://rangertbc.net/pelican-red).

 Previews of the site main page are shown below as desktop and mobile.

 ### Desktop Preview
-INSERT SITE PREVIEW
+INSERT SITE PREVIEW(s)

 ### Mobile Preview
-INSERT MOBILE PREVIEW
+INSERT MOBILE PREVIEW(s)

-Change-log ( Major Only)
+Change-log ( Major Details )
 -------------------------
 * `0.1.0` First Release